 Obviously, Grafana goes way further, this was just an introduction.
 If you want to see the full potential, you can check their sandbox installation here.
 It’s the same interface, accessible for free, with tons of data sources already connected, so you can play with it.

-And please let me know in the comments below if you build interesting projects with it or have additional questions!
+And please let me know in the community if you build interesting projects with it or have additional questions!

 Not sure where to start?